douglashill/douglashill.github.io/Content/2024/xcode-16-release-candidate-unsupported.md

 title: Xcode 16 RC uploads unsupported
 description: We’re seeing app *uploads* built with Xcode 16 RC being blocked now Xcode 16 final is out.
 Is there something terribly wrong with the RC we should know about?
-The error message says *submissions* are unsupported using *beta* versions, neither of which is the case.
+The error message says *submissions* are unsupported using *beta* versions.
 date: 2024-09-18T09:51:12+0100
 %%%